testdouble/suture/README.md

 and the return value.

 As you use the application (whether it's a queue system, a web app, or a CLI), the calls will be saved to a sqlite database.
-If the legacy code path relies on external data sources or services, keep in mind that your recorded inputs and outputs will rely on them as well.
+Keep in mind that if the legacy code path relies on external data sources or services, your recorded inputs and outputs will rely on them as well.
 You may want to narrow the scope of your seam accordingly (e.g. to receive an object as an argument instead of a database id).